Travis focuses on appellate litigation and defending clients in trial court against complex, high-value lawsuits.

 Nicholson v.
 Commonwealth, No. 0371-18-2 (Va.
 Ct.
 App.
 2019).
 Represented client in drafting merits briefing and successful petition for appeal.
 Case presents to the Virginia Court of Appeals the constitutionality of Virginia’s automatic suspension of driver’s licenses when a person cannot pay court debt.

 Collins v.
 Virginia, No. 151277 (Va.
-2018).
+2019).
 Represented client in drafting merits briefing and presenting oral argument.
-On remand from the United States Supreme Court, the case presents to the Virginia Supreme Court the circumstances of when an emergency justifies a warrantless search of the private property near an individual’s home.
+On remand from the United States Supreme Court, the Virginia Supreme Court determined when an emergency justifies a warrantless search of the private property near an individual’s home.

 Gonzalez v.
 E.S.
 Corporation, No. 2194 (Md.
 Ct.
 App.
 2018).
 Represented client in drafting merits briefing.
 The case presents to the Maryland Court of Special Appeals the scope of a duty owed from a landowner to an independent contractor’s employee.